- Git repository and branches

 The fastest build you could pretend to get can be done by setting:

-This will force the build to happen in RAM and allow skipping the boostrap stage if one is cached, and will use use an HTTP proxy external to the virtual machine, and SquashFS compression will be done using gzip.
+This will force the build to happen in RAM, and will use use an HTTP proxy external to the virtual machine, and SquashFS compression will be done using gzip.

 The following Debian packages need to be installed: